cosmos/cosmos-sdk/examples/simpleGov/README.md

 ### Application - Bridging it all together

-Now that we have built all the pieces that we need, it is time to integrate them into the application.
+Now, that we have built all the pieces we need, it is time to integrate them into the application.
 Let us exit the `/x` director go back at the root of the SDK directory.

 Then, let us create an `app` folder.